RohaizadMaznan/mybsn-scrap/README.md

 Project ni tak pakai any database to store any information.
 User's private data are being stored in user's phone.
-To prevent unwanted data exploits, password is encrypted before storing and in user's phone.
+To prevent unwanted data exploits, password is encrypted before storing in user's phone.

 #